-If you’re looking to shield your guitar from RF interference to reduce the amount of hiss present in your signal, we’re about to show you an inexpensive way to make DIY guitar shielding paint that looks great and gets the job done.
-There are many brands of premade shielding paint available, as well as several metal tapes that work well, as shields.
+If you’re looking to shield your guitar from radio frequency interference and reduce the amount of hiss in your signal, here’s an inexpensive way to make DIY guitar shielding paint that looks great and gets the job done.
+There are many brands of pre-made shielding paint available, as well as several metal tapes that work just as well.

 What is a Shield?